bioimage-io/bioimageio-chatbot/README.md

 export BIOIMAGEIO_CHAT_LOGS_PATH=./chat-logs # Optional, default to ./chat-logs
 ```

+The chatbot server backend has been tested on Ubuntu and MacOS, it should work on Windows as well.

 ## Command-line Interface

 BioImage.IO Chatbot comes with a command-line interface to facilitate server management, connection to external servers, and knowledge base creation.